Statistical issues in Serial Killer Nurse cases: The case of Ben Geen

 We catch a glimpse from the chart of the fact that a lot of old people and people with existing serious health problems get brought to emergency care during the winter months of December, January and February with acute problems involving heart and lungs (a hot summer is also a danger period).
 A common diagnosis is cardio-respiratory arrest (the heart has stopped working and consequently the lungs too), much less common is ``pure'' respiratory arrest (the lungs have stopped working); fairly common is hypoglycaemia: a fall in blood glucose level.
 It causes fainting; breathing stops or is much suppressed.
-It can be caused by too much insulin or other glucose lowering diabetes tablets, delaying or missing a meal, not eating enough carbohydrate, unplanned physical activity, more strenuous exercise than usual, drinking alcohol – the risk of hypoglycaemia increases, the more alcohol you drink.
+It can be caused by too much insulin or other glucose lowering diabetes tablets, delaying or missing a meal, not eating enough carbohydrate, unplanned physical activity, more strenuous exercise than usual, drinking alcohol -- the risk of hypoglycaemia increases, the more alcohol you drink.
 In the bar-chart, nurse Brock has combined the three ``standard'' categories cardio-respiratory, respiratory, and hypoglycaemic arrest; but what is the correct category is hard to guess when a patient presents (arrives at the hospital).
 Past medical history, and future medical events will give clues as to what was actually going on.
 In an emergency situation, past medical history may be unknown.

 Hospital nurses and authorities had been worried by the behaviour of the young male trainee nurse Ben Geen already before December 2003.
 His father was in the army, his mother was a nurse.
 He had been in the territorial army medical corps, and his ambition was to be qualified and then transferred as a combat medic to a military field hospital in Iraq.
 He was energetic and very ``present'', keen to get action and to get experience.
 He made some other nurses nervous.
-They were calling him ``Ben Allitt'' behind his back, not a kind nick-name, since Bev Allitt is the very well-known name of a pre-Shipman famous English convicted serial killer nurse (an interesting case which might deserve fresh study).
+They were calling him ``Ben Allitt'' behind his back, not a kind nick-name, since Bev Allitt is the very well-known name of a pre-Shipman famous English convicted serial killer nurse.